Korean name: History

 Historically, surnames were exclusive to royalty and nobility in ancient Korea, only gradually filtering down to the general population during the Goryeo era (918–1392).
 The lowest classes, including slaves, remained without surnames until much later.
 During the Joseon era (1392–1910), particularly after devastating wars like the Imjin War (1592–1598), the government began selling official positions and even aristocratic status to commoners to raise funds.
 This created an opportunity for social mobility.
-Newly wealthy commoners would often fabricate illustrious family histories, fabricating jokbo (family trees) to insert themselves into prominent clans, sometimes claiming Chinese ancestry to avoid scrutiny.
-This led to a widespread industry of jokbo forgery.
+Newly wealthy commoners would often fabricate illustrious family histories, fabricating mr (family trees) to insert themselves into prominent clans, sometimes claiming Chinese ancestry to avoid scrutiny.
+This led to a widespread industry of mr forgery.

 Crucially, the practice of selling status eventually extended to the lowest classes, allowing them to purchase commoner status and, with it, the right to adopt surnames.
 This contributed to a significant erosion of the class system.
 By the time the class system was officially abolished in 1894, nearly all Koreans had adopted surnames.
 This historical trend explains the high concentration of a few common surnames, as many simply adopted popular, prestigious names.